Request for information (RFI)

 About Jordie van Rijn

-Jordie van Rijn is an independent email marketing consultant and Analyst.
-He is the Founder of Email Vendor Selection and specializes in smart email marketing, optimisation and RFP / vendor selection.
-Named one of "50 Online Marketing Influencers to Watch " by Entrepreneur magazine.
+Jordie van Rijn is an independent email marketing consultant and analyst.
+He is the founder of Email Vendor Selection and specializes in smart email marketing, online marketing strategy, software selection, campaign management, optimisation and RFP / vendor selection.
+He tested, reviewed, and wrote about 100+ business software including email marketing services, CRMs, ecommerce platforms, and online course creators.
+Published in-depth email marketing guides for financial service, ecommerce, travel, restaurant, and fashion industries.

 Enable registration in settings - general